GETVICO 2018 will take place on September 29th 2018.

-Please find the links to the videorecordings of the presentations in the GETVICO program.
+Please find the videorecordings of the presentations in each program slot:

 Facts and Figures